beaglesoftware/editor/README.md

 1. Syntax highlighting
 2. Autocomplete
 3. Compatible with Python, C, CSS, C++, C#, HTML, JavaScript
+4. Plugins support
-4. More features coming soon
+5. More features coming soon
+## Plugins
+Plugins are very good, because they can extend BeagleEditor features.

+There is a Git integration for BeagleEditor, a terminal (coming soon) and so many features

+Even you can write a plugin and open a pull request.

+Plugins can turn a minimal editor to a perfect editor.

+You can download plugins from [here](https://github.com/MaArasteh/beagleeditor-plugins)
-## Adding Plugins
+### Adding Plugins
 First, download plugins from [BeagleEditor Plugins GitHub repository](https://github.com/MaArasteh/beagleeditor-plugins) (You can clone it with Git, going to Code > Download ZIP or select the plugin you want)

 Then, put it in a folder named "plugins" in BeagleEditor destination